18F/engineering-team-faq/for-eng-team-members.md

 ##### How can I participate in resume review and candidate interviewing?

 Reach out to your Facilitator, who will connect you with #talent.
+There are training you'll go through to become both able to review resumes and conduct panel interviews.

 ##### How can I find out what kinds of projects we want to pursue as an organization?